Does Delta Force have controller support?

 Delta Force doesn’t have controller support just yet, and the only way to enjoy the FPS title is through a conventional mouse and keyboard.

 In the controller versus mouse and keyboard debate, it doesn’t matter which side you align with—having both choices is better for the community.
-More accessibility options widen the player pool as certain players may not want to be forced into using a mouse and keyboard.
+More accessibility options widen the player pool, as certain players may not want to be forced into using a mouse and keyboard, and controllers are often better options for some people with disabilities.

 Nevertheless, Delta Force’s main priority has to be its testing phase—the initial test to see how the shooter is holding up.
-It lets players get hands-on for the first time and allows the developer to monitor its performance and iron out major bugs before its full release on PC, console, and even mobile.
+It lets players get hands-on for the first time and allows the developer to monitor its performance, ironing out major bugs before its full release on PC, console, and even mobile.

 Published: Oct 15, 2024 11:13 am